Table of content:

 - Power supply.
 Connectivity on the electrical grid.
 Depending on the type of your travel, sometimes you may have a need to charge your phone while you are on the move.
 A power bank will be handy in such situations.
 Don’t forget also the need for a travel power plug converter if the voltage in the country differs from yours at home.
 If it’s a critical tool for you, try to buy one before your trip.
 A local electronics shop can help you, if not, you can easily order it online.

 - Finances.
 Before you go it’s a good idea to manage and plan your finances.
 If you can acquire the foreign currency at your local bank prior to your trip, it would likely be the optimal way to go.
 It will also give you confidence in the exchange rate, avoiding potentially getting ripped off by small currency traders at your destination.
 If you can’t buy the foreign currency before your trip for one reason or another you’ll need to plan to make a bank or a trusted exchange office one of your first stops.
 An ATM is also an option, but it’s likely going to cost you extra, extra, but hey, that’s just the price of convenience, right?
 It’s obviously wise to plan and budget ahead as to how much cash you’ll bring along and how much extra you’ll have in your bank (credit/debit) in case of emergency.
-Make sure you’re in the know on your daily charge limits and the card status abroad, ensuring your card won’t be declined at the destination to avoid unnecessary stress.
+Make sure you’re in the know on your daily charge limits, whether your card charges a foreign transaction fee, and the card status abroad, ensuring your card won’t be declined at the destination to avoid unnecessary stress.”

 - Apps.
 Travel with confidence using one of the best tech trip-buddies available – your smartphone!
 Load it with apps useful for your trip.
 Google Maps is one obvious choice, along with Uber or Lyft and other “app staples”.
 Yet, the iTunes and Google Play stores are packed with exciting, useful, and out of the box travel solution to kick-up your trip t0 the next level.
 Packr, Lyfx, Adventure IO, Roadtrippers, Trippit, Couchsurfing are just a few worth checking out!
 We have no doubt you have your own go to travel apps, we’d love to hear from you because we are ever eager to learn!